a-whitehouse/mol-gen/README.md

 Once you have a config file you can run the preprocessing step on a dataset of SMILES strings:

 ```
-preprocess --config <path to config file> --input <path to dataset> --column <name of column in dataset> --output <path to output directory>
+mol-gen preprocess --config <path to config file> --input <path to dataset> --column <name of column in dataset> --output <path to output directory>
 ```

 For example: